-The British Humanist Association employs the only campaigner working full time in opposition to the state funding of ‘faith’ schools and against religious discrimination in admissions, employment and the curriculum.
-Since the beginning of this year, that campaigner has been Jay Harman.
-He leads the BHA’s efforts to eradicate ‘faith’ schools and religious selection, to rid the classroom of creationism in favour of evolution, to repeal the requirement for collective worship in schools, to ensure all children have access to high-quality sex and relationships education, and to make religious education objective and inclusive, particularly of the non-religious.
+The British Humanist Association employs the only campaigner working full-time to oppose the state funding of ‘faith’ schools and religious discrimination in admissions, employment and the curriculum.
+That campaigner is Jay Harman.
+He leads the BHA’s efforts to end the state funding of ‘faith’ schools, to eradicate the divisive practice of selection by religion, to rid the classroom of creationist teaching in favour of evolution, to repeal the discriminatory and anachronistic requirement for collective worship in schools, to ensure that all children receive the high-quality sex and relationships education they need to stay safe, and to make religious education objective, balanced, and inclusive of non-religious perspectives.

 Key successes this year include:

 Defeating the Government in the High Court over its exclusion of Humanism from GCSE Religious Studies, establishing in law the right of the non-religious to have their beliefs equally respected and represented in religious education.